• Menu

 Basis of reporting:

-• Total partner numbers are current as at 1 November 2024 as published on firms’ websites or otherwise reported to AWLA.
+• Data is recorded as at 1 July 2025 as published on firms’ websites or otherwise reported to AWLA.

 • Firms are reported in order of size from largest partnership to smallest.